gohugoio/hugo/content/en/content-management/shortcodes.md

 {{< youtube 0RKpf3rK57I >}}

-The youtube shortcode accepts these named parameters:
+The youtube shortcode accepts these named arguments:

 id
 : (`string`) The video `id`.
 Optional if the `id` is provided as a positional argument as shown in the example above.